 Foreword

 This Engineering Recommendation (EREC) G98 is published by the Energy Networks Association (ENA) and comes into effect on 27 April 2019 for Micro-generators commissioned on or after that date.
+The definition of Micro-generators within this document includes Electricity Storage devices and hence this document also applies to Electricity Storage devices when operating in an export mode.
+The applicability of the requirements in this document to Electricity Storage depend on the date on which the Electricity Storage devices are commissioned as detailed in paragraph 2.2.

+It should be noted that there is a new requirement for Electricity Storage devices when operating in an import mode to switch to an export mode of operation when the system frequency falls below a defined threshold.
+In this case, the requirement would apply when the Electricity Storage device(s) is operating in import mode.

-The definition of Micro-generators within this document includes Electricity Storage devices and hence this document also applies to Electricity Storage devices.Micro-generators that conform to this EREC G98 can be connected in advance of 27 April 2019 as they also conform to the pre-existing EREC G83 requirements.
+Micro-generators that conform to this EREC G98 can be connected in advance of 27 April 2019 as they also conform to the pre-existing EREC G83 requirements.

 This document has been prepared and approved under the authority of the Great Britain Distribution Code Review Panel.
 This EREC G98 has been written to take account of the EU Network Code on Requirements for Grid Connection of Generators 14 April 2016.